farhad324/Auto-Chloro-A-Crop-Disease-Classifier-and-Remedies-Provider-In-Bangla/README.md

 ### GUI:

-We used easygui, a simple GUI framework based on tkinter.
+We used easygui, a simple GUI framework based on Tkinter.
 At first, we load the saved model that we trained previously.
 Basically, we use the fileopenbox function to get the image path.
 Then, we load the image with load_img method.
-After that, we covert the image to array and expand the dimension where axis=0, it defines the index at which dimension should be inserted.
-If input has D dimensions then axis must have value in range [-(D+1), D].
+After that, we covert the images to arrays and expand the dimension where axis=0, it defines the index at which dimension should be inserted.
+If the input has D dimensions then the axis must have value in the range [-(D+1), D].
-We make a list of our labels and use multiple if-else statement to match our prediction with the diseases.
+We make a list of our labels and use multiple if-else statements to match our prediction with the diseases.
 Finally, we show the disease name and remedies in textbox.
-Noticable functions that we used for the GUI:
+Noticeable functions that we used for the GUI:

 ```python